 Q: How did the tiebreaker work?

 A: In 1999, five high schools -- Ballard, Nathan Hale and Roosevelt in North Seattle; Franklin in South Seattle and Garfield in the Central Area -- had more applicants than they could accommodate.
 Ballard, for instance, would have been 67 percent white and 33 percent students of color without the tiebreaker that year, according to the district.
 With the tiebreaker, it became 46 percent white and 54 percent students of color, after 107 students of color were assigned to Ballard.

 A: The tiebreaker has its roots in the civil-rights era.

 In 1961, a committee of Central Area principals recommended a series of integration-oriented changes: recruiting more teachers of color, reducing class sizes and diversifying the curriculum.

-Over the next decade, the district tried additional approaches to retain black and white families through "magnet"-style academic programs and transportation.
+Over the next decade, the district tried additional approaches to retain black and white families through transportation and themed academic programs.

 Q: In the past, didn't Seattle bus its students as a means of integration?

 A: Yes.
 Seattle was the first major U.S. city to bus students without a court order.